Glatzli/model_comparison_codes/README.md

    UM & WRF not yet possible: missing lat/lon...
 - create one file "general_calculations"? for slope angles and future stuff?
 - calc VHD: calc density from press and temp! just ideal gas law!
+  Problem for ICON: how did I flip the index height upside down? would like to have 1 at ground, with transpose or slices?!? somehow there's a problem in VHD calc for one point...